azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![The Gauge graph for average score created between yesterday and today displays with an average of score of 0.62.](media/image155.png 'Gauge graph')

-8. In the top-right corner, select **Pin visual.**
+8. In the top-right corner, select **Pin visual**

     ![Pin visual option](media/image156.png 'Pin visual option')

-9. In the dialog that appears, select the dashboard you recently created and select **Pin**.
+9. In the dialog that appears, select the dashboard you recently created and select **Pin**

     ![On the Pin to dashboard dialog box, on the left, a Preview of the Gauge graph displays.
 On the right, under Where would you like to pin to, the Existing dashboard radio button is selected.](media/image157.png 'Pin to dashboard dialog box')